DevExpress-Examples/winforms-scheduler-synchronize-appointments-with-outlook-365/README.md

 This demo application demonstrates how to synchronize user appointments with Microsoft 365 calendars (import, export, merge), resolve merge conflicts, and save changes to a data source.

+> **NOTE**
+>
+> The [DXOutlook365Sync](https://docs.devexpress.com/WindowsForms/DevExpress.XtraScheduler.Microsoft365Calendar.DXOutlook365Sync) component used in this example requires that you register the application in Azure as demonstrated in the following topic: [Register an application with the Microsoft identity platform](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app).
+After the registration, populate variables in the `InitComponent()` method with obtained tenant and client IDs.

 ![Synchronize Appointments with Microsoft 365 Calendars - DevExpress Scheduler for WinForms](https://user-images.githubusercontent.com/95131266/226899548-2c4540dc-84b9-4e1f-ad70-ec93d51f0e2e.png)

 ## Files to Review